 Section 6.
 No person who has been expelled by a post shall be admitted to membership in another post, without the consent of the expelling post, except where such consent has been asked for and denied by such post, he/she may then appeal to the state executive committee of the department of the expelling post, for permission to apply for membership in another post and shall be ineligible for membership until such permission is granted.

 Section 1.
-The administrative affairs of this post of the American Legion shall except as maybe otherwise provided by the post By-Laws be under the supervision of an Executive Committee which shall consist of the Commander, Adjutant, First Vice Commander, Second Vice Commander and Finance Officer, which shall be elected on even numberd years, (3) two year Exectives, (3) three year Executives, Chaplain, Assistant Chaplain and Sergeant of arms.
+The administrative affairs of this post of the American Legion shall except as maybe otherwise provided by the post By-Laws be under the supervision of an Executive Committee which shall consist of the Commander, Adjutant, First Vice Commander, Second Vice Commander and Finance Officer, which shall be elected every two years or on even numberd years.
+Annual election shall be held for those that have completed their elected terms.
+(1) one year Executive, (2) two year Executives, (2) three year Executives, Chaplain, Assistant Chaplain and Sergeant of arms.
 The outgoing Commander may remain on the board as an advisor only.
 A member may succeed himself/herself if elected by the membership.
 The post Commander shall not vote unless there is a tie to resolve a motion nor make a motion according to Roberts Rules of Order.

 Section 2.
-The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, must be present to accept nomination from the floor at the meeting preceding the two year election period or by nomination committee at the meeting preceding the election on every even numberd year, or by a nominating committee along with the slate of prescribed officers.
+The officers of this post shall be a commander, vice-commanders, an adjutant, a finance officer, a post historian, a post chaplain and a sergeant-at-arms, and such other officers as may be deemed necessary by this organization, must be present to accept nomination from the floor at the meeting preceding the annual election period or by nomination committee at the meeting preceding the election, or by a nominating committee along with the slate of prescribed officers.